WakeSurfin1/Spark-Programming-with-Databricks/README.md

 # Spark-Programming-with-Databricks
 Databricks source code and certificate of completion

-This repo contains the source code I created when taking the Databricks Academy "Spark Programming with Databricks" course.
+This repo contains the source code I created when working through the Databricks Academy "Spark Programming with Databricks" course.

 The below demonstrates my successful completion of the Databricks Academy "Spark Programming with Databricks" exam.